Mlaiel/iacherie/examples/demos/README.md

 ## 📝 **Summary**

-The Advanced Demos module represents the pinnacle of platform demonstration design for the Ainflue platform, specifically crafted for multi-format content creators.
+The Advanced Demos module represents the pinnacle of platform demonstration design for the IA Chérie platform, specifically crafted for multi-format content creators.
 With comprehensive demonstrations, advanced AI/ML capabilities, and enterprise-level features, this system ensures maximum platform understanding, feature adoption, and performance optimization for all creator activities while providing deep insights into platform capabilities and optimization opportunities.

 **🎯 Mission:** Deliver the world's most comprehensive platform demonstrations for content creators, enabling optimal platform adoption, feature utilization, and performance optimization across the complete creator ecosystem.